polyvertex/fitdecode/README.rst

-It has been decided to create a new library instead of just offering to patch fitparse_ because many changes and adds in fitdecode break fitparse's backward compatibilty and because it allowed more liberty during the development of fitdecode.
+It has been decided to create a new library instead of just offering to patch fitparse_ because many changes and adds in fitdecode break fitparse's backward compatibilty and because it allowed more freedom during the development of fitdecode.